-AD Integration.
-DeviceLock’s most popular console integrates directly with the Microsoft Management Console (MMC) Active Directory (AD) Group Policy platform.
-As Group Policy and MMC-style interfaces are common knowledge for Microsoft administrators, there really is no proprietary interface to learn or appliance to buy to effectively manage endpoints centrally.
-The simple presence of the DeviceLock MMC console on a Group Policy administrator’s computer allows for direct integration into the Group Policy Management Console (GPMC) or the Active Directory Users & Computers (ADUC) console with absolutely zero scripts, ADO templates, or schema changes.
-Security administrators can dynamically manage endpoint data leakage and auditing settings right along with other Group Policy–related tasks.
-In addition to the MMC snap-in console for Group Policy, DeviceLock also has traditional administrative consoles that can centrally manage any AD, LDAP, or workgroup network of Windows computers.
-XML-based policy templates can be shared across all DeviceLock consoles as well.
+Active Directory Group Policy Integration.
+DeviceLock’s primary console integrates directly with the Microsoft Management Console (MMC) Active Directory (AD) Group Policy interface.
+As Group Policy and MMC-style interfaces are completely familiar to AD administrators, there is no proprietary interface to learn or training classes needed to effectively manage endpoint DLP policies centrally.
+The mere presence of the DeviceLock MMC snap-in console on a Group Policy administrator’s computer allows for direct integration into the Group Policy Management Console (GPMC) or the Active Directory Users & Computers (ADUC) console without any scripts, ADM templates, or schema changes whatsoever.
+Administrators can dynamically manage both Windows and Apple OS endpoint settings right along with their other Group Policy–automated tasks.
+Absent a Group Policy environment, DeviceLock also has classic Windows consoles and a web browser console that can centrally manage agents on any Novell, LDAP, or 'workgroup' IP network of Windows computers.
+XML-based policy templates can be shared across all DeviceLock consoles.

 USB White List.
 Allows you to authorize a specific model of device to access the USB port, while locking out all others.
 You can even "White List" a single, unique device, while locking out all other devices of the same brand and model, as long as the device manufacturer has supplied a suitable unique identifier, such as a serial number.